Project EDDIE Macrosystems: Assessment

 Assessment Process

-During 2017-2022, we will be using pre- and post-module student questionnaires and soliciting instructor feedback to assess whether our Macrosystems EDDIE modules are achieving their pedagogical goals.
-These assessments will allow us to determine whether the modules are helping increase students' understanding of macrosystems ecology and ecological forecasting and will allow us to revise modules as needed to maximize their utility to instructors and students.
-Previous assessments of modules through Project EDDIE found that students who completed EDDIE modules had significantly improved data manipulation skills, an increased understanding of how to use large datasets, and a greater appreciation for the value of high-resolution and long-term data.
-Thus, in addition to developing critical quantitative and modeling skills, working with high-frequency sensor datasets cements the real-world application of basic ecological concepts.
+During 2017-2024, we used pre- and post-module student questionnaires and solicited instructor feedback to assess whether our Macrosystems EDDIE modules were achieving their pedagogical goals.
+These assessments allowed us to determine whether the modules were helping increase students' understanding of macrosystems ecology and ecological forecasting skills, and helped us to revise the modules to maximize their utility to instructors and students.
+We found that students who completed Macrosystems EDDIE modules had significantly improved data manipulation skills, an increased understanding of ecological and forecasting concepts, and a greater appreciation for the value of high-frequency environmental data (see Publications).